gonaumov/babelPresentation/babelPresentationen.md

 The work took me about two hours.
 I escaped a lot of things - downloading libraries and the structure of the application - controllers, directives, service and so on.

-# Trend of development in command line tools.
+# Trend in command line tools.

 It tends more and more tools to become npm packages.
 One example of this trend, for example jpm.
 Jpm is a command line tool supported by Mozilla, serves as the development,